 So, you have the opportunity to detail an RV and you’re wondering how to set your RV detailing prices.
 Due to the size and nature of RVs, they require time-consuming work done by hand to clean and restore them.
-For that reason, some detailing professionals choose to move away from general detailing services and specialize in RVs.
+For that reason, some detailing professionals choose to specialize in offering an RV cleaning service exclusively.
+There are also those who offer mobile RV detailing services.
 Either way, the return for someone who offers RV detailing services can be high.

-The average cost to detail an RV starts at around $5 per foot for a basic clean of the exterior only.
+The average RV detailing service starts at around $5 per foot for a basic clean of the exterior only.
 But for a more thorough job, including the interior, your RV detailing cost per foot is going to be $25+.

 The Problem with Charging RV Detailing Prices Per Foot